TRIQS/dft_tools/doc/guide/conv_elk.rst

 Conversion for the DMFT self-consistency cycle
 ----------------------------------------------

 Once the user has obtained the groundstate calculation, they will have to rerun Elk but with some small changes to the inputs in the elk.in file which will be explained below.
 The Elk part of the interface calculates and outputs the Wannier projectors.
-All downfolding related falgs are set in the elk input file, and Elk determines automatically by symmetry equivalend sites.
+All downfolding related flags are set in the elk input file, and Elk determines automatically by symmetry equivalent sites.
 The TRIQS Elk converter then reads in these projectors along with the other Elk ascii files which would have been generated in the Elk ground state calculation.
 This information is then packed into the HDF5 file.

 In the following, we use SrVO3 as an example to explain the flags required in the elk.in input file.
 An example elk.in of SrVO3 is available in the :ref:`SrVO3 tutorial <elk_SVO>`.